Chriscodinglife/landmarks-ui-app/README.md

 So when you want some data that could change to be reflected in a view, you can use the ObservableObject Protocol attached to a class, and then used @Published on a variable so that your app can know that whenever changes are made, that variable will be used to look for changes, and persist those changes

-- Some More info on the @Published var: https://www.hackingwithswift.com/quick-start/swiftui/what-is-the-published-property-wrapper
+- Some More info on the [@Published var](https://www.hackingwithswift.com/quick-start/swiftui/what-is-the-published-property-wrapper)

 ```Swift
 final class ModelData: ObservableObject {